 The Canadian Association of Petroleum Producers (CAPP) is a non-partisan, research-based industry association that advocates on behalf of our member companies, large and small, that explore for, develop, and produce oil and natural gas throughout Canada.
 Our associate members provide a wide range of services that support the upstream industry.

-CAPP's members produce nearly three quarters of Canada's annual oil and natural gas production and provides more than 400,000 jobs in nearly all regions of Canada.
-In 2022 across Canada, our industry contributed \$111 billion to the Gross Domestic Product (GDP) and paid \$45 billion in taxes and royalty payments.
+CAPP's members produce nearly three quarters of Canada's annual oil and natural gas production and provide more than 400,000 direct and indirect jobs in nearly all regions of Canada.
+Our industry is the largest goods-producing sub-industry in the country, contributing over \$70 billion to Canada's GDP as well as \$45 billion in taxes and royalties in 2022 to governments across the country.
 CAPP is a solution-oriented partner and works with all levels of government to ensure a thriving Canadian oil and natural gas industry.

 We strive to meet the need for safe, reliable, affordable, and responsibly produced energy, for Canada and the world.
 We are proud to amplify industry efforts to reduce GHG emissions from oil and gas production and support Indigenous participation and prosperity.